fimusial/chrome-pwr/README.md

 #### Mouse Macros
 This feature allows you to record a sequence of mouse clicks on a website and play it back - either once or in a loop.
 Keyboard shortcuts can be configured to trigger macro playback conveniently.
 Both the recording and the playback will be maintained across page loads within the same website.

+New in v1.4: You can now keep a collection of macros for each website.
+Recording and playback occur with respect to the macro slot currently selected in the dropdown.
+Select the "empty" slot to create a new macro, use the pencil icon to name it, and the "X" icon to delete it - simple as that.

 #### Miscellaneous features
 - **Maxscroll** - This one enables you to quickly traverse a page with lazily loaded content by forcing it to constantly scroll up or down as fast as possible.
 - **Page CSS** - The extension injects any user-provided CSS file into a webpage each time it loads, applying the styles across the entire domain.
 This can be used to hide unwanted elements or to customize the website's design.
 After you upload a stylesheet, PWRToy monitors the file for changes as long as the webpage remains open, making it easy to experiment with styles.